Checkpoints

 Looker is a modern data platform in Google Cloud that lets you analyze and visualize your data interactively.
 You can use Looker to do in-depth data analysis, integrate insights across different data sources, build actionable data-driven workflows, and create custom data applications.

 Familiarity with LookML is necessary.
-Completing the Understanding LookML in Looker skill badge quest is recommended before beginning this lab.
+Completing Understanding LookML in Looker is recommended before beginning this lab.

 This hands-on lab lets you do the lab activities yourself in a real cloud environment, not in a simulation or demo environment.
 It does so by giving you new, temporary credentials that you use to sign in and access Google Cloud for the duration of the lab.